 With my Uncle Nicky being the undisputed Best-In-Town, it was natural that I would find my way to Teasdale's Billiard Academy and enjoy the elevated status I was granted for being related to Nick Ricciotti.
 I wouldn't say I was a natural, but, through persistence, I got pretty good.
 By the time I was 16, I was running fifty balls in straight pool with regularity.
 My love of the game persists, today.
-In addition to pool cues (Meucci, Balabushka, McDermott, Action, and Cuetec, just to name a few), pool books, and posters, my pool site includes collections of pool literature, pool paintings, photos of celebrities playing pool.
+In addition to pool cues (Meucci, Balabushka, McDermott, Action, and Cuetec, just to name a few), pool books, and posters, my pool site includes collections of pool literature, pool paintings and photos of celebrities playing pool.
 And, if you run or operate a pool league, I will host pages for your pool league, posting schedules, standings, stats and rosters.
 It's absolutely FREE!
-If you love the game of pool, check it out.
+If you love the game of pool, check out my pool pages.

 The Old Ball Game